soft-skills-engineering/website/slack.md

 1. Hop in to #intros and introduce yourself.
 Help us get to know you!
 2. Fill out your profile.
 Make yourself a human.
 3. Read the [Code of Conduct](/code-of-conduct).
-4. Remmeber that everyone is welcome to contribute regardless of experience level or background.
+4. Remember that everyone is welcome to contribute regardless of experience level or background.
 If you just want to hang back and lurk, that’s cool too.
 5. This Slack is not a place for commercial activity (e.g. recruiting, or marketing your product/conference) except in channels dedicated to that purpose (e.g. #jobs, #consulting-gigs, #conferences, or #services) and never in an unsolicited direct message.
 If you see commercial behavior going down, direct message @jamison and I’ll fix it.
 6. Really, read the [Code of Conduct](/code-of-conduct).